This site uses cookies

 Step 6: Testing and iteration-

 User testing plays an essential role in the UI design process.
 Testing your prototypes with real users will help you identify usability issues or pain points.
 It also helps you understand how your visual design strategy resonates with real users and how it meets (or exceeds) their expectations.
-You should go through multiple rounds of user feedback and improvements to get to a design you and your users love.

 Step 7: Development handoff-